diVladimirov/diVladimirov/README.md

 ### Hi there 👋, I`m Vadim

-- 🌱 I’m currently learning Nest.js
+- 🌱 I’m currently learning Next.js and Nest.js
 - 📫 How to reach me: vadim.di.vladimirov@gmail.com
 - ⚡ Fun fact: There Is No Magic Pill